0xadada/0xadada.github.io/_posts/2017-12-10-how-do-not-track-and-gdpr-promise-to-disrupt-the-future-of-web-advertising.md

       Logics</a> in 2015, and later at
     <a href="https://cinchfinancial.com" title="Cinch Financial" rel="nofollow">Cinch
       Financial</a> in 2017.
-    Ron ██████ (last name redacted) is a software engineer and consultant.
+    0xADADA (name redacted) is a software engineer and consultant.
     He speaks about the intersection of technology, privacy, law, and cryptocurrencies.
 You can find him online by the pseudonym “0xADADA”.
   </em>